PatwinchIR/RandomForest-On-MapReduce/README.md

 5. Pass the test data and label as key and value to reducer.
 6. Reducer counts the majority label according to key.
 7. Write results to output file.

+#Note:
+Use `process.py` to process the "smallerData.csv" file to get 80/20 train/test data(approximately label balanced).